kobalicek/mpsl/README.md

 MPSL
 ====

-Shader-Like Mathematical Expression JIT Engine for C++.
+MathPresso's Shading Language with JIT Engine for C++.

   * [Official Repository (kobalicek/mpsl)](https://github.com/kobalicek/mpsl)
   * [Official Blog (asmbits)] (https://asmbits.blogspot.com/ncr)
   * [Official Chat (gitter)](https://gitter.im/kobalicek/mpsl)
   * [Permissive ZLIB license](./LICENSE.md)

 Disclaimer
 ----------

-The library is not usable at the moment.

-This is a WORK-IN-PROGRESS that is far from being complete.
+This is a WORK-IN-PROGRESS library that is far from being complete.
 MPSL is a challenging and difficult project and I work on it mostly when I'm tired of other projects.
 Contact me if you found MPSL interesting and want to collaborate on its development - people joining this project are very welcome.

 Project Status
 --------------